wemilabs/cuttypie-dev/content/blog/network-intrusion-analysis-part-3-nids-prototype.md

 ## Conclusion

-The NIDS prototype successfully demonstrates the application of data manipulation techniques to analyze network traffic and identify potential security threats.
-It provides a foundation for further development and can be expanded to include more advanced detection methods and features.
+Through this experimentation, we successfully demonstrated the application of data manipulation techniques to analyze network traffic and identify potential security threats.
+By providing a foundation for further development, this prototype can be expanded to include more advanced detection methods and features.